PhD in Science

 No. It’s an umbrella term referring to individual science PhDs such as physics, biology, chemistry, or mathematics.

-How long does a PhD in science usually take?
+How long does a PhD in Science usually take?

 Most programs take 3–5 years, depending on the country, funding, and research progress.